ibm-cloud-architecture/refarch-ml-ops/README.md

 ML Ops Start Kit contains a set of Get Started Projects.
 Each Project has Instructions, Code/Notebooks, and Data packaged together in a single asset (.zip file) that can be imported as new 'Project' in Cloud Pak For Data project in a single click.

+ML Ops Start Kit uses Customer Churn Use case for a communications company.
+The use case covers key aspects of operationalizing a customer churn model like

+    + Merging usage data with demographic data

+    + Automatically selecting algorithms

+    + Adding mathematical features if needed

+    + Monitoring the model for bias around age or gender

+    + Checking the model's explanations on the key factors that might create customer churn, such as income or dropped calls

 Each Get Started project supports a specific Machine Learning framework.
 Right now there are 3 Get Started projects supporting
     + Scikit Learn,